40thieves/1000-paper-cranes-remix/app/data/about.md

 ## Acceptance criteria

-- [ ] The page must be built using the tools given
+- <input type="checkbox" /> The page must be built using the tools given
-- [ ] The page must be built using the html structure given
+- <input type="checkbox" /> The page must be built using the html structure given
-- [ ] The page must be built using the rules given
+- <input type="checkbox" /> The page must be built using the rules given
-- [ ] The page must be built using the data given
+- <input type="checkbox" /> The page must be built using the data given
-- [ ] The page must score 100 on Lighthouse Accessibility
+- <input type="checkbox" /> The page must score 100 on Lighthouse Accessibility